 “Wait.”
 ZAB’s monitors flickered.
 “There are two Akayamas.”

 The monitor zoomed in.
-Professor Akayama’s human body lay nude and unconscious in the sand before the body of the bird-thing.
-It loomed motionless above her, about twelve feet tall.
+Professor Akayama’s human body lay nude and unconscious in the sand before the body of the bird-thing, about twelve feet tall.
+It loomed motionless above her.

 The crew of the combined Zephyr watched breathlessly as Akayama’s human form stirred awake.
 She felt her own body before standing and noticing the bird-thing before her.
 She cringed in fear, then reached out to touch its featherless flesh.

+At a touch, it disintegrated.
+It just blew away in the breeze.
 It left only a fresh white lab-coat on the sand.
-Akayama donned it.
-She patted her pockets and found a cricket and a lighter.
+Akayama put it on.
+She pat her pockets and found a bug-stick and a lighter.
 She indulged in a good smoke.